fbpx

 A Norwegian Prima Review: The Pools

-Additionally, Norwegian Prima provided some thrills with a slide attached to the wave pool that they have on board!
+Additionally, Norwegian Prima provided some thrills with dry slides attached to the wave pool that they have on board!
 It was one of those things I mistakenly saved for the last day and ran out of time for.
-It looked like such a cool experience!
+It looked like such a great experience!

 Related Posts: 30+ Vacation Spots in TX on the Water